BEFORE YOU GO...

 FAQ#1: How Does OCR Work?

-The OCR scanners convert handwritten or printed text into a digital format that can be searched, analysed, and edited on a computer.
+The OCR scanners convert handwritten or printed text into a digital format that can be searched, analyzed, and edited on a computer.

 Here’s how it works: